spatie/laravel-csp/README.md

 # Set up the Content Security Policy header with ease.

 Safety on the web is an ever growing topic and the `Content-Security-Policy` header is a way to block outsiders from getting on your site.
-This package is not a one-size-fit-all solution, but it makes the setup easier.
+This package is not a one-size-fit-all solution, but it makes the setup easier by having a few common setups:

+- `strict`: A strict setup where you have no outside dependencies.
+- `basic`: A setup with the most common needed parts like google analytics, youtube and google fonts.
+- `custom`: Of course you can create your own setups.
+[Usage](https://github.com/spatie/laravel-csp#usage)

 ## Installation